agentmark-ai/agentmark/README.md

 ### 1. VSCode Extension

 Run .prompt.mdx files directly within your VSCode editor.
+Note: This allows you to run `test_settings` in your prompts.

 [Download the VSCode Extension](https://marketplace.visualstudio.com/items?itemName=puzzlet.agentmark)